 JDBC provides a SQL interface for Java applications: if you want to access relational data from Java, you do so using JDBC calls.
 Rather than a thorough guide to the JDBC database interface, this chapter provides some simple examples to introduce JDBC and illustrates how you can use it on the client and in the database.

-A The examples illustrate the distinctive features of using JDBC in Adaptive Server Anywhere.
+The examples illustrate the distinctive features of using JDBC in Adaptive Server Anywhere.
 For more information about JDBC programming, see any JDBC programming book.

-You can use JDBC with Adaptive Server Anywhere in the following ways:

-◆ JDBC on the client Java client applications can make JDBC calls to Adaptive Server Anywhere.
+JDBC and Adaptive You can use JDBC with Adaptive Server Anywhere in the following ways: Server Anywhere ◆ JDBC on the client Java client applications can make JDBC calls to Adaptive Server Anywhere.
 The connection takes place through a JDBC driver.
-SQL Anywhere Studio includes two JDBC drivers: the jConnect driver for pure Java applications and a JDBC-ODBC bridge.

-In this chapter, the phrase client application applies both to applications running on a user's machine and to logic running on a middle-tier application server.

-- JDBC in the database Java classes installed into a database can make JDBC calls to access and modify data in the database using an internal JDBC driver. - JDBC resources - Required software You need TCP/IP to use the Sybase jConnect driver.
+SQL Anywhere Studio includes two JDBC drivers: the jConnect driver for pure Java applications and the iAnywhere JDBC driver, which is a type 2 JDBC driver.
+In this chapter, the phrase client application applies both to applications running on a user's machine and to logic running on a middle-tier application server. ◆ JDBC in the database Java classes installed into a database can make JDBC calls to access and modify data in the database using an internal JDBC driver.
+JDBC resources • Required software You need TCP/IP to use the Sybase jConnect driver.
 The Sybase jConnect driver may already be available, depending on your installation of Adaptive Server Anywhere.

-\leftrightarrow For more information about the jConnect driver and its location, see "The jConnect driver files" on page 136.

-♦ Example source code You can find source code for the examples in this chapter in the file Samples\ASA\Java\JDBCExamples.java in your SQL Anywhere directory.

-Ger For more information about how to set up the Java examples, including the JDBCExamples class, see "Setting up the Java samples" on page 86.
+For more information about the jConnect driver and its location, see "The jConnect driver files" on page 110. • Example source code You can find source code for the examples in this chapter in the file Samples \ ASA \ Java \ JDBCExamples.java in your SQL Anywhere directory.
+For more information about how to set up the Java examples, including the JDBCExamples class, see "Setting up the Java sample" on page 82.
+12.11